 They call it the Namimara Republic and pretend it is its own country.
 They even have their own currency you can buy on the island, which only has about five places you can spend money at.
 We thought this was a bit ridiculous and enjoyed poking fun at it.

 After finally getting to Nami Island we had a great time taking some silly photos, biking, and wandering around aimlessly.
 We were there during the cherry blossoms so we snapped some photos of that.

 Once you get to the island you can rent bicycle cars that seat up to four, single or tandem bicycles, these wild looking almost Segway looking bicycles, and swan boats.
 There are paths throughout the island to enjoy.
 We rented a tandem bicycle for 10,000 won an hour.

 There’s a pen of ostriches as well as wild squirrels and rabbits on the island.
 Nami is also known for dirt paths with perfect lines of trees all over.
 This is where the famous Korean drama scene was filmed.
 There is also a hotel on the island, a music museum, and kids book museum, and an area where musicians play.

 While taking some photos in front of a hut on Nami Island, Megan ended up getting more than she expected when some excited kid just really wanted to get into the tent.

 We did end up getting a photo.
 But it really made our day how excited that kid was to get in on the action.

 Nami Island is great for lovers looking for a cute, laidback day trip outdoors.
 The biggest highlight for us was the food.
 Although you have limited options on the island, you can enjoy dalk galbi (chicken rib meat bbq) on the mainland.
 This dish is famous in this region of Korea and it really was amazing.
-This is a must if you are travelling to this area!
+This is a must if you are traveling to this area!